bugzmanov/cleancode-critique/src/chapter_31.md

 Most of the time, splitting a function into tiny pieces doesn’t improve much.
 This is like cutting a pizza into smaller slices and claiming you've reduced the calories.

-My rule of thumb: splitting code should reduce global complexity or code size or both.
+My rule of thumb: splitting code should reduce global complexity or code size (preferrably both).
 If breaking something into smaller pieces makes the overall system harder to understand and/or adds more lines of code, you’ve just made things worse.

 There’s also the problem of running out of good names when you create too many small functions.
-This leads to long, descriptive names that actually make code harder to read:
+This leads to long, over-descriptive names that actually make code harder to read (more on this later):

 ```java
 // an example, not from the book